brownhash/brownhash/README.md

 - spend time with my 🐶
 - draw random stuff 🎨
 - explore beats for my playlist 🎵
-- ask ChatGPT to summarise books I want to read 📚
+- ask ChatGPT to summarise the books I want to read 📚
+- explore the depths of Physics on YouTube 🔍
+- browse through blogs 🛜